bbauska/ibm-intermediate-web-dev/README.md

 website content improves user experience.
 A developer, therefore, needs to use lists and categories effectively.
-A category helps classify your content, create a logical structure for your website, and enhance the users\' reading experience.
+A category helps classify your content, create a logical structure for your website, and enhance the users&apos; reading experience.
 Users can browse through posts on a list or category page and filter them according to categories, attributes, or other criteria.
 A "sort" option is often available on this page when there is a significant volume of content to scroll through.
 A category